Team Rocket

 Team Rocket (ロケット団, Roketto-dan) is a fictional crime syndicate in the Pokémon franchise.
-Team Rocket is a primary antagonist in the original Pokémon video games Red, Green, and Blue, as well as in the long-running Pokémon anime TV-series.
+Team Rocket is the primary antagonist in the original Pokémon video games Red, Green, and Blue, as well as in the long-running Pokémon anime TV-series.
 In the latter, Team Rocket is primarily represented through the trio of characters Jessie, James, and Meowth, who are major secondary characters throughout the Pokémon TV-series.

 Team Rocket is portrayed as a serious crime syndicate in the video games series.
 In the TV-series, Team Rocket has a largely comedic role, as the trio of grunts repeatedly fail to steal Pokémon while operating increasingly flashy mecha.
 The Team Rocket trio in the anime are popular among fans who relate to their roles as young adults.

 In video games

 Team Rocket first appeared in the video games Pokémon Red, Green, and Blue, where they are portrayed as a serious and affluent crime syndicate aiming to capture and steal Pokémon for profit.
 The games present Team Rocket breaking and entering, murdering a mother Marowak, and chopping off the tails of Slowpoke to sell on the black market.
 In Pokémon Gold, Silver, and Crystal, it is revealed that Team Rocket's leader Giovanni had disappeared after being defeated in the original games, and the syndicate is disbanded.
 Giovanni himself reappears in the 2009 remakes Pokémon HeartGold and SoulSilver.

 Each subsequent set of Pokémon video games has its own villainous teams, such as Team Aqua and Team Magma in Pokémon Ruby and Sapphire, and Team Galactic in Pokémon Diamond and Pearl.
 Team Rocket and Giovanni returned as a major antagonist team in the 2017 video games Pokémon Ultra Sun and Ultra Moon, as "Team Rainbow Rocket."

 Team Rocket was introduced to Pokémon Go under the name of "Team GO Rocket" in 2019, allowing players to encounter and battle Team Rocket grunts, its leaders Sierra, Arlo and Cliff, and Giovanni himself.
 Team Rocket grunts also appear in Super Smash Bros.
 Ultimate as DLC costumes for Mii Fighters.